ODA-CANVAS-FORK/oda-canvas-notes/README.md

-# oda-canvas-notes
+# oda-canvas Notes

-Notes which were created during development of a feature and are removed before merging to upstream.
+Notes which were created during development of a feature and were removed before merging upstream.